p4535992/foundryvtt-better-rolltables/wiki/Home.md

 ### Inline roll on table text result

+### OLD BEHAVIOUR (It's not advisable to ue this)

 ![](./img/common_type_inline_data_roll.png)

-Every BRT table apply inline roll on text table result with the prefix "roll/".
+Every BRT table apply inline roll on text table result with the prefix "roll/" on the text result content.

 As a example a text like this: